heron-mc/heron-mc/docsrc/gallery.rst

 Gallery
 =======

-Below are examples of apps built with Heron.
+Below are examples of apps built with Heron (in no particular order).
 If you have a Heron app running publicly or internally you would help the project greatly if you send a screenshot, a URL (if possible) and some words on the type of app and Heron features used.